anusii/edsight/basket/README.md

   ```bash
   cat mcomp.csv | ./train.R
   ```
     See `./train.R --help` for details of supported options.
+The association rules for MComp, GCDE and MADAN can be found in `rds/`.

 Noting that `mcomp_fais.csv` can be found in `/mnt/edsight` on `sii-ftest`.